dwiepert/master_audio/README.md

 4. From a layer in the classification head that has been finetuned?
 Set `embedding_type` to 'ft'.
 This version requires specification of `pooling_mode` to merge embeddings if there are multiple classifiers.
 It only accepts "mean" or "sum" for merging, and if nothing is specified it will use the pooling_mode set with the model.
 It will always return the output from the first dense layer in the classification head, prior to any activation function or normalization.

 Brief note on target labels:
 Embedding extraction is the only mode where target labels are not required.
 You can give a csv with only uid names it will still function and extract embeddings.

+*** You must still give a label.txt in order for the model to be built correctly.
+If you have a finetuned model and args, this label.txt should be the same form as the one for the original finetuned model.

 ## Calculating word similarity
 You can initialize and run `get_similarity_matrix(transcription)` for `FastText`, `Word2Vec`, and `WordNet` models to get a similarity matrix of all words in a single transcription.
 For an example of calculating word similarity on a structured dataset, see [`run_word_sim.py`](https://github.com/dwiepert/master_audio/blob/main/).
 This uses the base ASR dataset with `load_waveform` as False, so that the dataset only loads metadata (where transcriptions should be stored after `run_ASR.py`).